Wilson Mountain, the highest peak in Sedona at 7,122 feet, is a hike you need to add to your Sedona itinerary! 😍

-Unlike Sedona’s more crowded trails, such as Cathedral Rock and Devil’s Bridge, Wilson Mountain offers a sense of solitude.
+Unlike Sedona’s more crowded trails, such as Cathedral Rock and Devil’s Bridge, Wilson Mountain offers more solitude.

 When my husband and I hiked to the top of Wilson Mountain for the first time in January 2025, we had each overlook to ourselves.